We ask you, humbly, to help us.

 would over-write the First Amendment, and give individuals and groups who followed a

 majority faith group to impose their will over any minorities.
-For example, public school
+For example:

 children could be forced to either recite a prayer or ask to be excused.
-The latter would
+The latter might

-leave them open to harassment and attacks by the majority.
-The government of Utah could
+leave them open to harassment and attacks by a majority of students.

 1998-JUN-4.
-Similar amendment have been introduced since, without success.
+Similar amendments have been introduced since, without success.

 - The full text of the RFRA Act and additional information can be obtained from the Christian